jamiemoorearthur/Wevolv-Payments-Strategy/README.md

 # 💳 Wevolv Payments Strategy (QA x Data Project)
 ## 📌 Overview

-This project showcases my experience working alongside a QA Engineer during my internship at a high-growth SaaS startup.
-The focus was on evaluating and stress-testing payment infrastructure decisions for a subscription-based mobile platform.
+This project demonstrate my experience working alongside a QA Engineer during my internship at a high-growth SaaS startup.
+The focus of this project on evaluating and stress-testing payment infrastructure decisions for a subscription-based mobile platform.

 The project demonstrates my ability to: